 - Every international shipment is an export and is subject to US export control law.

-- US law restricts shipment to certain individuals, institutions, and countries.
+- US law restricts the shipment of some materials to certain individuals, institutions, and countries.

 - It is illegal to ship an item to a party if you suspect that the item will be transferred to a prohibited party.

 Before you ship